It's hard to measure statistics for an offensive lineman, but there is one for former Steelers guard Alan Faneca that clearly stands out.

-Hall of Fame voters will gather on Saturday to select the Class of 2019.
+Hall of Fame voters will gather in Houston on Feb.
+4, the day before Super Bowl LI, to select the Class of 2017.
 A few years ago Faneca was in Canton to see teammate Jerome Bettis enshrined as a member of the Class of 2015 and Cowher is hoping this year it will be Faneca's turn.

 "He is one of those guys who got recognized for all of the right things he did," said Cowher.
 "His ability to pass protect; his ability to play left tackle if we needed him to do that; and his ability to block in space.
 It was very evident he was a guy who week in and week out was there.
 He played at a very high level on a consistent basis.